GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### Don't blame me for the fact that competent programming will be too difficult for "the average programmer" — you must not fall into the trap of rejecting a surgical technique because it is beyond the capabilities of the barber in his shop around the corner.
+> ### I'm convinced that about half of what separates the successful entrepreneurs from the non-successful ones is pure perseverance.
+It is so hard.
 >
-> ~ *Edsger W. Dijkstra*
+> ~ *Steve Jobs*

 ---
 ## 🏎 Quick Facts